 #3 A fleece and a light jacket

 It might not be the obvious thing, but it does get cold in Africa.
 The evenings and early mornings can be very chilly.
 If you are planning to do the hot air balloon safari, you would need to wake up in the middle of the night and wait on the field watching the balloons being prepared.
 It is cold, so bring some warm clothes with you.
 I recommend at least to bring a fleece and a light jacket, like this one.

 #4 A few safari shirts or t-shirts

 The best are short-sleeved T-shirts, so you have your shoulders covered from the sun.
 If you like vests (I do!), you can always cover your shoulders and neck with a scarf.
-The button-down tops made from a breathable material (try microfibre or linen) are good too.
+The button-down tops made from breathable material (try microfibre or linen) are good too.

 #5 Safari pants – shorts or convertible trousers

 During the day of our hot air balloon ride, I had all my warm clothes on, in the early morning.
 Later on, when we joined the safari tour, the sun started to go higher up and it became very hot.
 That’s when I changed into my shorts and lighter clothes (it was easier as we stopped for lunch and everyone left the car).
 Normally, this would not be possible.
 In that case, the convertible trousers are the best option.
 They are also perfect for any walking safaris, or hikes in the jungle, that we did on Madagascar.
 Check the recommended type of convertible trousers for safari.

 #6 Safari shoes – comfortable trainers or sport sandals

 Trainers are a good choice for most of the time, but if you want to have a bit more airy feel during the hot African day, you can take sports sandals.
 The best are the ones with the supportive sole.
-It’s useful for a bush walk and helps to not to slip in the car when you stand in the driving vehicle to see more (which I kept doing ;)).
+It’s useful for a bushwalk and helps not to slip in the car when you stand in the driving vehicle to see more (which I kept doing ;)).
 In any case, the shoes need to be comfortable!

 #7 Wide-brim hat

 Even though you spend most of the time on the safari in the vehicle, the sun can peek through the roof and shine directly on you.
 The wide-brim hat is perfect to protect you from the sun and to cover your neck in order to avoid any burns.
 It’s also a necessity for any walking safaris.
 Check for safari wide-brim hat here.